When Giving Birth For The First Time, Push Away

 Until now, the evidence supporting either method has been mixed, Cahill says.
 As a result, advice about when to push is about 50-50, she says.

-One school of thought encourages women to push immediately after the cervix is dilated, the other says, "Wait, take some time."
+One school of thought encourages women to push immediately after the cervix is dilated.
+The other says, "Wait, take some time."
 Typically, that means waiting for about an hour after the cervix is completely dilated.

 "The thought was perhaps women didn't need to do as much work to push the baby out and that the baby would make progress without those efforts," Cahill says.
 It was also thought that delaying pushing could increase the likelihood of a healthy vaginal delivery and avoid forceps or a cesarean section — and even shorten the overall delivery time.